Vi-soft-eng/Vi-Soft-System/README.md

 in the project dir: src/main/resources/application.properties file.

 ## Information
-The spring boot application configured to the port 8050 (src/main/resources/application.properties)
+The spring boot application is configured to the port 8050 (src/main/resources/application.properties)

 #### Production mode
 Build project with maven and deploy war archive to Tomcat server.